Teleosynthesis

 Related Pages

 This page sits within a wider research programme on interaction, narrative, and the organisation of intelligence.
+Readers new to the framework may wish to begin with The Ask Between Us which gives a more accessible account of how questions can become trajectories of thought, and how some exchanges become answerable to what is real.
 Readers interested in the linguistic and psychological roots of purposive structure may wish to see Modeling Human Purpose.
 The question of anticipatory understanding in dialogue is developed in Interactional Theory of Mind.
 The use of structured AI characters as exploratory instruments appears in AI Personas.
-The ethical implications of human–AI interaction are taken further in MITL Ethics and related work on Anventus.
+The ethical implications of human–AI interaction are taken further in MITL Ethics and related work on psychometric integrity and Anventus.
 The study of order effects, conversational basins, and sequential organisation is pursued in AI Dialectics and Myndrama.
 The empirical and methodological side of this programme, including measurement as a tool rather than an endpoint, is carried forward in AI Psychology.